ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ![osu-wiki Repository Snapshot](3.JPG "Snapshot of the osu!Wiki Repository")

-Now click the "Fork" button on the top-right and it would prompt you on where to fork the repository.
+Click on the "Fork" button, located at the top-right of the page.
+This should redirect you to the location for the fork.

 ![Fork prompt dialogue](4.JPG "Fork prompt dialogue")